idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 1. Assessing people - Code is a major deliverable for developers and should be inspected as part of people assessment.
 1. Deep dive during major outages - In high risk, time critical situations like outages, you want your best people reviewing the changes, and this includes SDMs.
 If an SDM can't understand a high risk time sensitive code change, it can be, and should be simplified.

-### What engineering efficiency metrics should a manager monitor
+### What engineering efficiency metrics should a manager monitor?

 Lots, but these 3 are probably high on the list: